Kellyanne Conway's husband on short list for top US lawyer job

 George Conway, a corporate attorney who is married to senior Trump adviser Kellyanne Conway, is on the shortlist of candidates to be nominated US Solicitor General, a source familiar with the process told CNN.

 Bloomberg News first reported that George Conway was being considered for the post, which requires Senate approval.
+Conway, who is of Filipino descent, would be the first Asian-American solicitor general.

 George Conway declined to comment, but the source said he would accept the position should Trump tap him to be the government's top litigator.